cty8998/EHVT-VisualDG/stereo-matching/README.md

 - [Middlebury v3](https://vision.middlebury.edu/stereo/submit3/)
 - [ETH3D](https://www.eth3d.net/datasets#low-res-two-view)

+#### Environment Inference and Environment Invariant Learning
+The code of Environment Inference is mainly in file EIL.py.
+The environment inference in EIL is conducted every 5 epochs to acquire the environment label for each training sample.
+The Environment Invariant Learning is integrated into the training process of the EHVT network.

 #### Training:
 ```bash
 python main.py --data_path (your SceneFlow data folder) --savemodel (the path of the saved models) --logfile (the path of the log file) --res18 (the path of the Pretrained ResNet18 Model)